What are the anal sacs and anal glands?

 What is an anal sac tumor?

-An anal sac tumor is a tumor of made up of cells originating from the glands of the anal sac.
+An anal sac tumor is a tumor made up of cells originating from the glands of the anal sac.
 The tumor usually grows quickly and has a moderate rate of spread.
-One of the biggest problems with anal sac tumors is that they can spread elsewhere in the body.
-As well, their growing size can make removal difficult.
+One of the biggest problems with anal sac tumors is that they can spread elsewhere in the body (metastasize).
+Their growing size can make removal difficult.
 The earlier these tumors can be detected, the better for your pet.

 What causes this cancer?